Mux-Mastermann/devpro/README.md

 ```
 $ devpro.py ProjectName
 ```
-You can provide a second argument, which is called template.
+You can provide a second argument, which is called boilerplate.
 This will also create some standard files and folders for you depending on your project:
 ```
 $ devpro.py ProjectName website
 ```
-Currently available templates are: **website** for static websites and **flask** for web applications
+Currently available boilerplates are: **website** for static websites and **flask** for web applications

 By default you can run this script **only from inside the folder where the script is located.**